-The following explains how to update information in your current Jim2 stock records, such as vendor pricing,stock pricing, stock descriptions, stock location procurement and report level groups.
+The following explains how to update information in your current Jim2 stock records, such as vendor pricing, stock pricing, stock descriptions, stock location and stock procurement.

 To begin, run a filtered list of the stock requiring synchronising and export the data from Jim2, using one of the choices below: